 Sugar Creek tradition begins with the Native Americans calling the area home.
 Rumor has it that Sugar Creek got its name from the creeks lined with Sugar Maples that made the water taste "sweet".
 Sugar Creek was also one of the many jumping off points for travel to the West in the early 1800's.
 Wayne City Landing saw settlers heading west, trappers returning to market with their pelts, and barge traffic coming and going up and down the Missouri.
 After Wayne City Landing, settlers came from Eastern European bringing their rich heritage of music, dance, songs, food and costumes.
 These immigrants came from Slovakia, Poland, the Czech Republic, Yugoslavia and made their homes in Sugar Creek as part of the work force needed to build the Standard Oil Refinery in the late 1800's.

-Sugar was incorporated in 1920 and "celebrated" its 100th Anniversary during Covid.
-The planned activities for 2020 will be intergrated into celebrations in 2021 as Covid restrictions lift.
+Sugar Creek was incorporated in 1920 and "celebrated" its 100th Anniversary during Covid.
+The planned activities for 2020 will be integrated into celebrations in 2022 as Covid restrictions lift.